dekemvrios/phpmagic/README.md

 # README

 ## What is PhpMagic
-PhpValidate is a simple php class property validation engine.
+PhpMagic is a simple php class property validation engine.

 ## How To Install?
 This package was designed to be installed with composer dependency management tool.